Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks: Experiments and Results

 \subsection{Evaluation Metrics}

-We evaluate both multi-class (on CPSC 2021) and multi-label (on CPSC 2018) classification performance based on the unweighted average recall (UAR) to account for class imbalance.
-To assess the significance of the comparison between UARs of PH-CNNs and real-valued networks, we also perform a one-tailed z-test on the test sets.
-For the classification of classes \(C\), the UAR is given by the average recall based on true-positive (TP) and false-negative (FN) samples,
+We evaluate the classification performance based on the unweighted average recall (UAR) to account for class imbalance.
+For the classification of classes \(C\), the UAR is based on true-positive (TP) and false-negative (FN) samples,

-Additionally, the score \(S_{\text{AF}}\) provided by CPSC 2021 \cite{Wang2021} is used to evaluate the correct detection of AF events.
-The score \(Sr\) for overall rhythm prediction is computed based on the following scoring matrix that rewards correct predictions and penalises misdiagnoses.
+To assess the significance of the comparison between UARs of PH-CNNs and real-valued networks, we perform a one-tailed z-test on the test sets.
+In addition, the challenge score \(S_{\text{AF}}\) of CPSC 2021 \cite{Wang2021} is used to evaluate the correct detection of AF events. \(S_{\text{AF}}\) evaluates the overall rhythm prediction as well as the detection of start and end points of an AF episode.

-The second score \(Se\) evaluates the detection of AF start and end points. \(Se\) is rewarded with \(+1\) if the detected on-/offset is within \(\pm1\) beat of the annotated position, and \(+0.5\) if within \(\pm2\) beats.
-The final challenge score \(S_{\text{AF}}\) is the sum of \(Sr\) and \(Se\) averaged over all \(N\) signals.

-where \(Se\) is weighted based on \(Wa\) and \(Wp\) as the amounts of AF episodes from annotated answers and predictions.